 Anna Chapman joined the Law School after a period of practice.
 Her research focuses on inequality and discrimination in work relations.
 She has written about the National Employment Standards, General Protections (Adverse Action), unfair dismissal law and anti-discrimination law.
 Anna is a past Editor of the Australian Journal of Labour Law, and a Co-Director of the Centre for Employment and Labour Relations Law in the Law School.
 She was the previous Associate Dean (JD) of the Law School.

-Anna Chapman holds Bachelor degrees in both Commerce and Law (with Hons) from the University of Melbourne, an LLM from the University of Melbourne and a PhD from the University of Adelaide (with a Dean's Commendation for Doctoral Thesis Excellence).
+Professor Chapman holds Bachelor degrees in both Commerce and Law (with Hons) from the University of Melbourne, an LLM from the University of Melbourne and a PhD from the University of Adelaide (with a Dean's Commendation for Doctoral Thesis Excellence).

-Memberships and Affiliations
+Memberships and affiliations

 Editorial Committee Member, Australian Journal of Labour Law

-Member, National Committee, Australian Labour Law Association
+Member, Australian Labour Law Association